e-kwsm/nwchem-wiki/Analysis.md

 `super [solute] [rotate `<real tangle>`] `<string filename>

-The rotate directive specifies that the structure will make a full ratation every tangle ps.
+The rotate directive specifies that the structure will make a full rotation every tangle ps.
 This directive only has effect when writing povray files.

 The format of the new file is determined from the extension, which can be one of